Carriewenyangyang/scalable-data-science-project-group/README.md

 https://docs.google.com/presentation/d/1vwBrOeIUwzV4vr9qLPf-0gjrwkwZA6DJtOSQCfVIUS4/edit#slide=id.p

 ## Author Contributions
-- **Lukas Eveborn**: Responsible for client deployment, i.e. handling connections to clients, distribution of data via google-drive/google-cloud and creating the necessary environment for clients to do the training.
+- **Lukas Eveborn**: Responsible for client deployment, i.e. handling connections to clients, distribution of data via Google Drive/Google Cloud and creating the necessary environment for clients to do the training.
 Code-wise, this would be the content of the client-deployment folder.
 - **Christian Gustavsson**:  Data pre-processing, i.e., repurposing the original dataset and working with Olle to prepare the relevant data for client distribution.
 The code for this work is uploaded into the data-processing folder.
-- **Yangyang Wen**: Configured the virtual machine in Umeå with Ubuntu OS, ensuring sufficient resources (at least 4-core CPU, 8GB RAM) for client deployment and federated learning.
+- **Yangyang Wen**: Configured the virtual machines in Umeå with Ubuntu OS, ensuring sufficient resources (at least 4-core CPU, 8GB RAM) for client deployment and federated learning.
 Collaborated with Linköping nodes to train the seed model and perform federated learning.
 Initiated the project PPT and collaborated on refining its content.
 Set up the GitHub repository and compiled the README file.
-- **Olle Hansson**:
+- **Olle Hansson**: Responsible for the adaptation of the Amazon Book neural network for the Spotify music dataset, modifying the architecture to optimize it for the music recommendation task.
+Conducted research to refine the model and ensure its effectiveness.
+Assisted in preparing and preprocessing the dataset, ensuring data quality and compatibility for training.

 | Role                | Resposibility                                              |
 | ------------------- | ---------------------------------------------------------- |